 Each participant is given a training plan including recommendations for mileage, cross-training, and days off.
-Due to COVID-19 restrictions, all training will be virtual.
-A private Facebook page provides a place to get support and advice from more experienced participants and your volunteer coaches.
+While some runs will need to be done on your own, volunteer coaches lead group runs twice a week.
+Group runs are encouraged, but not mandatory.
+A private Facebook page provides a place to coordinate additional runs with other participants, and to get support and advice from more experienced participants and your volunteer coaches.
 We try our best to answer your questions, or at least connect you with someone who can.